 Members of Court should also be aware of their responsibilities as charity trustees.
-The Scottish Charity Regulator publishes guidance on the duties of charity trustees.
+As charity trustees, Court members must put the charitable purpose(s) of the institution before their own interests or those of any other person or organisation, including those responsible for their appointment, election, or membership of the governing body through another appropriate route.The Scottish Charity Regulator publishes guidance on the duties of charity trustees.